gilt/tech-blog/_posts/2017-08-30-team-rookie.md

 # Intern Activities

-While we are not busy being awesome engineers, team-rookie spent most of their leisure time exploring New York and staying cool.
+While we were not busy being awesome engineers, team-rookie spent most of our leisure time exploring New York and staying cool.
 Here are some of the highlights.

 <p align="center">
 <img src="/assets/images/team-rookie-2017/pose.JPG" width="940"/>